galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 We can start by using the `predictionClient` to invoke a text embedding model.

 The pattern is always the same.
-Working with Vertex AI in Go is quite convoluted because every client request has to be created by filling the correct protobuf fields and this is verbose and not immediate.
+Working with Vertex AI in Go is quite convoluted because every client request has to be created by filling in the correct protobuf fields and this is verbose and not immediate.
 Just look at all the boilerplate code we have to write to extract the embeddings from the response.

 `_vaiEmbeddingsEndpoint` is the global variable containing the endpoint for the chosen model.
-In our case the endpoint for the Google's model `textembedding-gecko@003`.
+In our case the endpoint for Google's model `textembedding-gecko@003`.

 This method returns a `pgvector.Vector` offered by the [pgvector/pgvector-go](https://github.com/pgvector/pgvector-go) package.